krzysztofzablocki/Playgrounds/README.md

 - Block callbacks `KZPAdjust` are also available.

 ### Animations
-- Block animation callback, wrap the changes you want to be dynamic in them.
+- Block animation callback, code that will be executed with each screen refresh (display link).
+Useful for animating multiple values.

 ```objc
 KZPAnimate(CGFloat from, CGFloat to, void (^block)(CGFloat));
 KZPAnimate(void (^block)());